yuhaowang2018/Machine_learning_approach_to_Iron_based_soft_magnetic_nanocrystalline_materials_design/README.md

 ### Machine learning model

-We use "Orange" software for preliminary screening of a suitable machine learning model.
-The file "MachineLearningWorkflow.ows" is the main file that shows our work flow in Orange to select the final model from a range of different model choices.
-The python notebook "LearningResults.ipynb" shows the performance comparison between five different algorithms and the predicted capability of random forest algorithm.
+We use `Orange` software for preliminary screening of a suitable machine learning model.
+The file `MachineLearningWorkflow.ows` is the main file that shows our work flow in Orange to select the final model from a range of different model choices.
+The python notebook `LearningResults.ipynb` shows the performance comparison between five different algorithms and the predicted capability of random forest algorithm.

 The machine learning model training includes the following procedures: